Sheila Jeffreys: Views on transgender issues

 In May 2014, the philosopher Judith Butler commented on Jeffreys' view that sex reassignment surgery is directly political.
 To Jeffreys' notion that reassignment surgery is a component of patriarchal control, Butler responded that "One problem with that view of social construction is that it suggests that what trans people feel about what their gender is, and should be, is itself 'constructed' and, therefore, not real.
 And then the feminist police comes along".

 In Gender Hurts (2014), Jeffreys argues that using pronouns reflecting biological sex is important for feminists, as the feminine pronoun represents respect for cisgender women's historical subordination.
 She believes trans women can't hold this status, as they haven't experienced the same oppression, and using feminine pronouns for them masks their retained masculine privilege.
 In April 2015, radical feminist legal theorist Catharine A. MacKinnon responded, stating that Jeffreys' stance on pronouns is based on a nature-based moral view, which contradicts feminist achievements, especially from the political analysis of gender politics.

 Jeffreys stated in a 2014 ABC Radio "Sunday Night Safran" program that trans women are either "homosexual men who don’t feel they can be homosexual in the bodies of men" or "heterosexual men who have a sexual interest in wearing women’s clothes and having the appearance of women"; in response, there was criticism from members of the trans community for alleged transphobia.
 Julia Serano has written that Sheila Jeffreys was an early feminist adopter of Ray Blanchard's autogynephilia theory.
 The concept of autogynephilia is used by trans-exclusionary radical feminists, or "gender critical" feminists, to imply that trans women are sexually deviant men.

-In March 2018, addressing an audience at the House of Commons in a presentation titled “Transgenderism and the Assault on Feminism”, she said "When men claim to be women…and parasitically occupy the bodies of the oppressed, they speak for the oppressed...".
-Her comments were referred to as a “fascist tactic to dehumanize” trans women by the journalist Shon Faye.
+In March 2018, addressing an audience at the House of Commons in a presentation titled "Transgenderism and the Assault on Feminism", Jeffreys said, "When men claim to be women ... and parasitically occupy the bodies of the oppressed, they speak for the oppressed", which sparked criticism.
+Her comments were referred to as a "fascist tactic to dehumanize" trans women by the journalist Shon Faye.
 Jeffreys co-founded the Women's Human Rights Campaign, which has been described as an anti-trans group.